myyim/crcns/README.md

 3. Compute the mean activity along the radial coordinates of the autocorrelation

-4. Pick the first local minimum r and maximum R, which are approximately the radius of the field and the grid spacing, respectively
+4. Find the first local minimum r and maximum R, which are approximately the radius of the field and the grid spacing, respectively

 5. Extract the ring centered at R with width 2r

-6. Compute the rotational autocorrelation and extract the same ring based on coordinates
+6. Compute the rotational autocorrelation and extract the same ring

 7. The gridness score is the minimum of the (Pearson) correlations obtained at rotational offset 60° and 120° minus the maximum obtained at 30°, 90°, and 150°